rubocop/rubocop/manual/configuration.md

 #### Path relativity

-In `.rubocop.yml` and any other configuration file beginning with `.rubocop`, files and directories are specified relative to the directory where the configuration file is.
+In `.rubocop.yml` and any other configuration file beginning with `.rubocop`, files, and directories are specified relative to the directory where the configuration file is.
 In configuration files that don't begin with `.rubocop`, e.g. `our_company_defaults.yml`, paths are relative to the directory where `rubocop` is run.